innabelaya/test-project/QuickStart.en.md

 You need to restart BEM server after changing the configuration to apply all changes.
 Kill the current process (`Ctrl+C`) and run `bem server` again.

-#Mix of Blocks and Elements
+# Mix of blocks and elements

 Having linked the library you can use a **box** block.
 To add a white background with a shadow to the **head** block you need to mix it with the **box** block.